Differential geometry of surfaces: Overview

-A surprising result of Carl Friedrich Gauss, known as the theorema egregium, showed that the Gaussian curvature of a surface, which by its definition has to do with how curves on the surface change directions in three dimensional space, can actually be measured by the lengths of curves lying on the surfaces together with the angles made when two curves on the surface intersect.
+A surprising result of Carl Friedrich Gauss, known as the Theorema Egregium, showed that the Gaussian curvature of a surface, which by its definition has to do with how curves on the surface change directions in three dimensional space, can actually be measured by the lengths of curves lying on the surfaces together with the angles made when two curves on the surface intersect.
 Terminologically, this says that the Gaussian curvature can be calculated from the first fundamental form (also called metric tensor) of the surface.
 The second fundamental form, by contrast, is an object which encodes how lengths and angles of curves on the surface are distorted when the curves are pushed off of the surface.

-Despite measuring different aspects of length and angle, the first and second fundamental forms are not independent from one another, and they satisfy certain constraints called the Gauss-Codazzi equations.
+Despite measuring different aspects of length and angle, the first and second fundamental forms are not independent from one another, and they satisfy certain constraints called the Gauss–Codazzi equations.
 A major theorem, often called the fundamental theorem of the differential geometry of surfaces, asserts that whenever two objects satisfy the Gauss-Codazzi constraints, they will arise as the first and second fundamental forms of a regular surface.

 Using the first fundamental form, it is possible to define new objects on a regular surface.
 Geodesics are curves on the surface which satisfy a certain second-order ordinary differential equation which is specified by the first fundamental form.
 They are very directly connected to the study of lengths of curves; a geodesic of sufficiently short length will always be the curve of shortest length on the surface which connects its two endpoints.
 Thus, geodesics are fundamental to the optimization problem of determining the shortest path between two given points on a regular surface.

 One can also define parallel transport along any given curve, which gives a prescription for how to deform a tangent vector to the surface at one point of the curve to tangent vectors at all other points of the curve.
 The prescription is determined by a first-order ordinary differential equation which is specified by the first fundamental form.

 The above concepts are essentially all to do with multivariable calculus.
-The Gauss-Bonnet theorem is a more global result, which relates the Gaussian curvature of a surface together with its topological type.
+The Gauss–Bonnet theorem is a more global result, which relates the Gaussian curvature of a surface together with its topological type.
 It asserts that the average value of the Gaussian curvature is completely determined by the Euler characteristic of the surface together with its surface area.

-The notion of Riemannian manifold and Riemann surface are two generalizations of the regular surfaces discussed above.
-In particular, essentially all of the theory of regular surfaces as discussed here has a generalization in the theory of Riemannian manifolds.
-This is not the case for Riemann surfaces, although every regular surface gives an example of a Riemann surface.
+Any regular surface is an example both of a Riemannian manifold and Riemann surface.
+Essentially all of the theory of regular surfaces as discussed here has a generalization in the theory of Riemannian manifolds and their submanifolds.